 A look at 10 of the best soccer players in the world.

-Four times World Player of the Year, Messi is by some distance the best player on the planet.
+Four times World Player of the Year, Messi has been considered by some distance the best player on the planet over the last six years.
 His ability to mesmerize defenders with a mix of skill and pace is unmatched and it often appears as though the ball is glued to his feet.
 The Barcelona star is versatile enough to play anywhere across the frontline, but his country Argentina have so far failed to find a way to get the maximum out of this extraordinary talent.
 Already one of the best soccer players of all time.

 Ronaldo may have less of an influence on games than Messi, but he is stronger and taller than the Argentine, and his goals-to-games ratio similar.
 Since joining Real Madrid from Manchester United in 2009, Ronaldo has been a revelation, making the world record outlay of US$131 look less outrageous with every hat-trick.
 His famous stepover is imitated in parks right across the world.